Master of Education in Special Education

 - Or, they may also choose to take one of the following exams:

 - GRE – (after 2011) Verbal=142; Quantitative=142; Writing=3.5; (before 2011) Verbal=370; Quantitative=370; Writing=3.5

 - Praxis Core – Reading 156; Math 150; Writing 162

 Please Note: If a prospective student has taken the Praxis Core and not passed all sections, the EPP will consider Praxis Core minimum scores (reading 156; math 150; writing 162) in conjunction with their ACT passed sections.
 If a prospective student has taken the PPST the EPP will consider PPST minimum scores of Reading 172, Math 171, and Writing 173.
 We are trying to be as inclusive as possible in our application process and we do understand that we need to consider other information for admission to one of our initial licensure

 - the most important requirements for specific licensure (for example, math scores are not as crucial for an art teacher as they will be for a math teacher),

-- grades in certain courses (such as an A in a college level math course but a low score in the math exam),
+- grades in certain courses (such as an A in a college-level math course but a low score on the math exam),

 - performance on assignments in certain courses (good grades on intensive writing assignments despite a low score in writing), or